South Portland A-26 Invader crash

 The Long Creek Air Tragedy Memorial in South Portland, Maine.

-The South Portland A-26 Invader crash is the worst aviation accident in Maine history.
-It occurred in the historic Brick Hill neighborhood of South Portland.

-On July 11, 1944, a A-26B-5 Invader of the United States Army Air Forces struck the ground during a foggy day.
+The South Portland A-26 Invader crash occurred on July 11, 1944, in the historic Brick Hill neighborhood of South Portland, Maine. a Douglas A-26B-5 Invader of the United States Army Air Forces struck the ground while attempting to land in foggy conditions.
 It cartwheeled through a government-operated trailer park, starting a fire.
 The aircraft's pilot and navigator were killed.
 In the trailer park, 17 residents were killed and 20 residents were injured.
+The incident remains the deadliest aviation accident in Maine history.

 Background

-Phillip "Phee" Russell had played basketball, baseball, and football at South Portland High School before graduating in 1939 to attend the University of Maine.
-Russell married his high school classmate and sweetheart in June, 1943.
-He was commissioned a United States Army Air Forces Second Lieutenant the same month and became a flight instructor at Barksdale Field in Louisiana.
+Philip Irvin Russell played basketball, baseball, and football at South Portland High School before graduating in 1939 to attend the University of Maine.
+Russell married his high school classmate and sweetheart in June 1943.
+He was commissioned as a second lieutenant in the United States Army Air Forces the same month and became a flight instructor at Barksdale Field in Louisiana.
 A year later, Russell received permission to visit his wife and 3-month-old daughter in South Portland as part of a long-range training mission.

-July 11, 1944
+Incident

-Russell's family and friends gathered at the Portland airport to await his arrival in patchy heavy fog.
+On July 11, 1944, Russell's family and friends gathered at the Portland airport to await his arrival in patchy heavy fog.
 The airport officially closed at 16:35 because of the fog.
-Six minutes later, his family reportedly heard Russell's voice requesting landing instructions on the airport radio, and saw his A-26B-5 Invader appear briefly out of the fog at an estimated altitude of 200 feet.
-The airport instructed Russell to climb to 1500 feet, and the plane disappeared into the fog.
+Six minutes later, his family reportedly heard Russell's voice requesting landing instructions on the airport radio, and saw his A-26B-5 Invader appear briefly out of the fog at an estimated altitude of 200 ft.
+The airport instructed Russell to climb to 1500 ft, and the plane disappeared into the fog.
 Waiting for a radio response from Russell, airport observers saw flames and heard crash noises from the direction in which the plane had disappeared.

 The aircraft struck the ground and cartwheeled through a government-operated trailer park housing families of shipyard workers at the New England Shipbuilding Corporation.
 Sixteen trailers were destroyed by fire and a dozen more damaged by pieces of the disintegrating airplane.
 Seventeen trailer-park residents died, and twenty more were injured.
 The bodies of Russell and his navigator, Staff Sergeant Wallace Mifflin, were found in the trailer-park wreckage.

+A "Report of Aircraft Accident" was later compiled by the Army Air Forces, which identified three factors as being responsible for the accident: